Flagsmith/self-hosted/README.md

 # Bullet Train in Docker

-You can use this repo to set up an entire Bullet Train environment locally.
+You can use this repo to set up an entire [Bullet Train Feature Flag](https://bullet-train.io) environment locally.
 Just clone the repo and run docker-compose:

 ```bash
 git clone https://github.com/BulletTrainHQ/bullet-train-docker.git